kubealex/ansible-gitea-podman/README.md

 Dependencies
 ------------

-*containers.podman* collection is required to run the module.
+*containers.podman* collection is required to run the module, install it running:
+    ansible-galaxy collection install containers.podman

 Example Playbook
 ----------------